 When all the systems in an AR function properly, one could argue that a reinforced buffer retainer isn’t necessary.
 We agree, except mix and match parts from different manufacturers and their varying adherence to TDP specs, tolerance stacking is far from the exception.
 Many of us have had this inexpensive part break and toss its tip into the lower receiver, usually in the trigger group and cause a jam.
 RBF’s billet construction and reinforced tip aim to mitigate this, it could be viewed as cheap insurance, even if the way we make it is anything but cheap.

-RBF is a stand alone product, it’s available with optional buffer retainer springs (x2).
-When it comes to springs, it is our practice to include extras when they’re under pressure during installation/removal, optional buffer retainer springs inclusion is no different, two springs will be included should you opt for them.
+RBF is a standalone product, it’s available with optional buffer retainer springs.
 RBF is compatible with AR15/M16 milspec rifle and carbine receiver extensions, as well as Vltor A5 system receiver extensions.

 * Always wear eye protection while handling springs under pressure, spring loaded pins and detents.